 [A helpful tip: It is a good idea to keep track of people's skill in your company, and not just professional skills.
 You never know when you might need a photographer to take photos for a last minute project.
 It's incredibly beneficial to understand the expertise of your employees in order to connect them to the right projects and training programs.]

 When there are a few in-house experts available to train others, a small training plan is developed and these experts lead the training sessions that we have arranged for the new team.
 These training sessions utilize different hands-on teaching techniques, such as workshops and coding dojos.
-If the technical knowledge cannot be found inside the company, outsider experts are hired to provide the training.
+If the technical knowledge cannot be found inside the company, outside experts are hired to provide the training.

 When certain team members demonstrate the particular skills and experience required for the project, one of the most powerful techniques to spread the knowledge across the team is to do peer reviews.
 This technique allows less experienced developers to get feedback on their work and the reviewers to strengthen their coaching skills.
 A good practice to accompany the peer reviews is to do a periodic development meeting.
-At this meeting the reviewers present to the team the most common mistakes and the key concepts that they think are important to share with the team.
+At this meeting, the reviewers present to the team the most common mistakes and the key concepts that they think are important to share with the team.

-Peer reviews take things one step further by cementing relationships among the group, allowing them to develop an atmosphere of openness, honesty and challenge.
+Peer reviews take things one step further by cementing relationships among the group, allowing them to develop an atmosphere of openness, honesty, and challenge.
 All of these components are essential to the success of the company.
 Without challenge, team members won't feel the immediate need to innovate and continue developing new skills.
 Without honesty and openness, new team members aren't aware of their areas for improvement.

 [RELATED CONTENT: Good Retrospectives = Constant Team Improvement]

 This technique is basically peer reviews taken to the extreme.
 With pair programming, teammates work together on the same task at the same workstation.
 One of them typically has more knowledge than the other about the technologies and/or the business project being used in the project.
 The less experienced developer gets up to speed more quickly than doing it by him/herself through trial and error.
 We find this technique very helpful when we need to onboard people to an existing team very quickly, or when we need to acquire technical knowledge from the client.
-We set up pair programming sessions that allow a full immersion in the development methodology, the technology stack and the business model, according to the team's needs.
+We set up pair programming sessions that allow a full immersion in the development methodology, the technology stack, and the business model, according to the team's needs.

 Encourage knowledge sharing

 So you think you know Docker? or TDD? or even basic stuff like OOP?
 Think twice!
 When you want to share what you know with others and start structuring all the information in your head to prepare your presentation, you realize maybe there are a few things you need to clarify first.
-There are a variety of fun and engaging ways to share knowledge, try giving a talk in your local community or a scheduling a tech meeting, like a lunch & learn, open space, etc. These activities force you to clarify your knowledge on the topic in order to effectively communicate to others the main components, it also helps you go further in depth.
+There are a variety of fun and engaging ways to share knowledge, try giving a talk in your local community or a scheduling a tech meeting, like lunch & learn, open space, etc. These activities force you to clarify your knowledge on the topic in order to effectively communicate to others the main components, it also helps you go further in depth.
 Encouraging your teammates to give short talks about a topic is an exciting challenge for many.

-For a team to acquire new skills it takes a combination of providing them with the appropriate tools and techniques, and encouraging their personal will to improve as software developers.
+For a team to acquire new skills it takes a combination of providing them with the appropriate tools and techniques and encouraging their personal will to improve as software developers.
 You need to provide an adequate and stimulating environment that can be leveraged by all types of developers with any kind of backgrounds.
 What else has worked for you?

-About PSL: PSL specializes in outsourcing and nearshoring Agile software development, software maintenance, quality assurance and staff augmentation.
-With offices in Colombia, Mexico and the US, PSL has customers all over Latin and North America, ranging from tech startups to Fortune 500 companies.
+About PSL: PSL specializes in outsourcing and nearshoring Agile software development, software maintenance, quality assurance, and staff augmentation.
+With offices in Colombia, Mexico, and the US, PSL has customers all over Latin and North America, ranging from tech startups to Fortune 500 companies.